react-boilerplate/react-boilerplate/README.md

 - [Styling](docs/css): How to work with the CSS tooling
 - [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.
+- [Offline support](docs/general/offline.md): How to opt-in for Service worker
 - [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.

 ## Supporters